ut-biomet/breedSimulatR/README.md

 This is a basic example which shows how to use the package.

 The package contains some example data that we will use for this example.
-These data are stored in the varaible `exampleData`.
+These data are stored in the variable `exampleData`.

 `exampleData` is a list containing 3 elements: